Easy As Cookies

 Notes

 Only use fresh lemon juice, as bottled juice has an off-taste.
-That said, if you can't get quite enough juice out of your lemons, you can supplement with 1-2 tablespoons of bottled juice.
+You can supplement with 1-2 tablespoons of bottled juice if necessary.

-If your shortbread crust sinks while you prebake it, you can use a fork to pat the dough back up the edges.
-If that creates holes on the bottom crust, pat the dough around to fill them in.
+The edge crust prevents overbaking.
+Chilling the crust before prebaking it prevents it from sinking.
+If the crust sinks during the prebake, use a fork to pat the dough back up the edges and to fill in any holes on the bottom.
 Add an extra few minutes on to the remaining prebake time.

 More Bar Cookie Recipes